 Image adjustments - brightness, contrast, saturation and sharpness can all be finely controlled.
 The Cb adjustment controls blue/yellow saturation while the Cr adjustment controls green/red saturation; to control overall image saturation across all colours, set these two sliders to the same value.
-For the best-looking captures, you will usually want to apply at least a small amount of sharpening, in order to improve the image definition.
+For the best-looking captures, you will usually want to apply at least a small amount of sharpening in order to improve the image clarity.

 Capture destination - when SwiftCapture captures a movie or an image file, it can ask you each time where to save the file, or it can save it automatically to the location you choose here.
 Click the path control to choose the capture destination.
 By default, files are saved to your Desktop.